mendixlabs/offline-search/README.md

 # Offline search

-Add an interactive search box to all of your grids, even offline!
+Add an interactive search box to your list view, even offline!
 It supports searching on single field similar to the built-in list view search capabilities.

 ## Features